Kuadrant/kuadrant-operator/doc/install/install-openshift.md

 ### Step 7 - Setup the catalogsource

-Before installing the Kuadrant Operator, you must enter the following commands to set up secrets that you will use later:
+Before installing the Kuadrant Operator, you must enter the following commands to set up secrets that you will use later.
+If you haven't aleady created the `kuadrant-system` namespace during the optional observability setup, do that first:

 ```bash
 kubectl create ns kuadrant-system